utah-cs4470-sp25/class/spec.md

 ### Errors

-A JPL implementation could implement error checks by inserting assertions into the program as it is being compiled.
+A JPL implementation may implement error checks by inserting assertions into the program as it is being compiled.
 For example, a function like this: